- Research article

 Many other patient tools have already been created to minimize transitional risks (e.g. a patient record: either patients carrying their own patient health record or accessible digital medical records for patients provided by the hospital, medication lists, patient access to medical files [31, 32]).
 The local project groups, consisting of patients involved in regional and national patient unions, staff from our participating hospital departments and affiliated GPs, will decide whether they will use one or more of these tools, and if so, which one.
 The patients in our local project groups are “professional” patients recruited by patient platforms for helping with quality improvement.

-Examples of intervention components for each of the three important aspect of transitional safety voiced by the TIPP participants
+Table 1 shows examples of improvement plans for each of the three important aspect of transitional safety.

 Outcomes and measurements